Rue Radziwill: History

 The street was given its present name on 26 February 1867.
 The Banque de France expropriated several buildings on the street in the 1880s.
 It was downgraded by a decree of 23 November 1912 to allow for expansions to the Bank of France.

 Buildings

-Number 22 is the entrance to the headquarters of the Banque de France.
+No. 22 is the entrance to the headquarters of the Banque de France.
 The original building was built by Jules Hardouin Mansart for Louis Phélypeaux, marquis de La Vrillière, and was occupied in 1713 by the son of Louis XIV and Madame de Montespan.
 The bank was set up in the house on Napoleon's initiative.
 Of the original building only the Galerie Dorée (Golden Gallery) remains.

-Number 33 was an old hotel from the 1780s called the Hôtel de Hollande or de Radziwill.
+No. 33 was an old hotel from the 1780s called the Hôtel de Hollande or de Radziwill.
 It had another entrance at 48 rue de Valois.
 In 1791 the hotel contained a dangerous gambling hall.

-It had seven rooms on the rue de Valois side, eight on the other side and four on the mezzanine.
+It had seven rooms on the Rue de Valois side, eight on the other side and four on the mezzanine.
 The building had a double staircase.
 This was useful when it contained a brothel, so the customers would not meet each other.